Double-Opportunity Estimation via Altruism: Introduction

-Two novel approaches for cooperative estimation based on the notion of altruism are proposed herein.
-Called \emph{heterarchical altruistic cooperative estimation}, the first approach considers two systems taking into account the presence of each other, and calculating their estimates fully altruistically such that neither of the two is optimal (in the conventional sense), thus sacrificing their own estimation performance in order to maximize the global mission's probability of success.
-This approach is called heterarchical because it assumes no preference to any of the systems.
-Termed \emph{hierarchical altruistic cooperative estimation}, the second approach is more conservative, as it assumes that one of the estimators operates egoistically, as if it were the only estimator present, thus minimizing the mean squared error (MSE) in the conventional sense.
-The second estimator in this approach takes into account the presence of the first one, and maximizes the success of the global mission, given the estimate of the first system.
-Here the term hierarchy alludes to the fact that the first estimator works as if it were ranked higher than the other, and tries to accomplish the mission on its own.
+Two approaches for cooperative parameter estimation based on the notion of altruism are proposed herein.
+Called {heterarchical altruistic cooperative estimation}, the first approach considers two equally-ranked {agents} that take into account the action of each other, and calculate their estimates fully altruistically such that neither of the two is {necessarily} optimal (in the conventional sense).
+Thus, both {agents} sacrifice their own estimation performance in order to maximize the global mission's probability of success.
+Termed {hierarchical altruistic cooperative estimation}, the second approach is more conservative, in that it assumes that one of the {agents} operates egoistically, as if it were the only estimator present, thus minimizing the conventional mean-squared error (MSE) criterion.
+The second {agent} in this approach takes into account the action of the first one, and maximizes the success of the global mission, given the (egoistic) estimate of the first {agent}.
+Here the term hierarchy alludes to the fact that the first {agent} works as if it were ranked higher than the other, and tries to accomplish the mission on its own.
 Comparing the two approaches in performance, the heterarchical one is superior to the hierarchical one, as the former is globally optimal, whereas the latter results from a constrained optimization.
+However, in some cases, design conservatism may dictate the use of the hierarchical approach.

+Returning to the scenario of the attacker and its two shooting attempts, assume now that the target's location is Gaussian distributed on a line.
+We will show in this paper that an attacker using the globally-optimal heterarchical approach would shift both of its missiles' aiming points to the sides of the {target}'s expected location (the mode of the distribution), thus maximizing the overall probability of at least one of its missiles striking sufficiently close to the target.
+Alternatively, the more conservative {attacker, that implements the} hierarchical approach, would aim one of its missiles at the expected location of the {target} (maximizing this particular missile's probability of hitting the {target}), and would shift the aiming point of the second missile aside (reasonably, the second missile's aiming point's shift from the expected target location would be larger than the respective shifts of both heterarchical {attempts}).